Ready to say goodbye to student loan debt for good? Learn More

 What To Do When You’re Worried About Car Repossession

-If you think that you’re going to have trouble keeping up with upcoming car payments, you should contact your lender to discuss your options.
+If you're experiencing financial hardship and having trouble keeping up with your car payments, you should contact your lender as soon as possible to discuss your options.
 Your lender might agree to create a new payment plan, defer payments, or refinance the loan so that you don’t miss any payments and risk repossession.
 You can also consider selling your car to pay off the debt and avoid repossession costs.

 Bankruptcy could also be an option if you’re worried about missing car payments.
 If you file for bankruptcy, you’ll still owe whatever the car is worth, but this action will stop your car from being repossessed.
 Bankruptcy will also give you more freedom from other debts so you can focus on your car payments.